oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 ### BeforeEach calls in AngularJS
 If you’re testing an AngularJS file that uses an upgraded service, you’ll need to copy and past the beforeEach block which mocks all the upgraded services.
 Then, you might notice in beforeEach calls we follow a specific sequence (as you can see [here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/exploration-editor-page/editor-tab/training-panel/training-modal.controller.spec.ts#L35-L48)).

-However, you might face the following situation: you need to mock an Angular 8 service by using `$provide.value`.
+However, you might face the following situation: you need to mock an Angular2+ service by using `$provide.value`.
 Here’s the problem: if you use `$provide.value` before calling the updated services, your mock will be overwritten by the original code of the service.

 So, what you need to do is to change the order of beforeEach calls, as you can see in this [test](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/exploration-editor-page/improvements-tab/services/improvement-suggestion-thread-modal.controller.spec.ts#L36-L51).

 ### How to handle common errors
 - If you see an error like `Error: Trying to get the Angular injector before bootstrapping the corresponding Angular module`, it means you are using a service (directly or indirectly) that is Upgraded to Angular and this error can throw or two reasons:
   - Your test that is written in AngularJS is unable to get that particular service.
-    You can fix this by providing the value of angular8 service using $provide.
+    You can fix this by providing the value of Angular2+ service using $provide.

-    Let us assume that the test requires MyExampleService which is an angular8 service.
+    Let us assume that the test requires MyExampleService which is an Angular2+ service.
     ```
     import { TestBed } from '@angular/core/testing';
     import { MyExampleService } from 'services/my-example.service';